-6. Coat the propeller shaft with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with PTFE.
+6. Coat the propeller shaft with Extreme Grease or 2-4-C with PTFE.

-Tube Ref No. Description Where Used Part No. 94 🔘 Anti-Corrosion Grease Propeller shaft 92-802867Q 1 95 🗀 2-4-C with PTFE Propeller shaft 92-802859A 1
+Tube Ref No. Description Where Used Part No.

+Extreme Grease Propeller shaft 8M0071842

+95 🔘 2-4-C with PTFE Propeller shaft 92-802859A 1

-- 7. Install front thrust washer, propeller, rear thrust hub, and propeller nut onto the shaft. - 8.
-Place a block of wood between gearcase and propeller to prevent rotation and tighten propeller nut.
-Secure propeller nut to the shaft with cotter pin.
+- 7. Install the front thrust washer, propeller, rear thrust hub, and propeller nut onto the shaft. - 8.
+Place a block of wood between gearcase and propeller to prevent rotation and tighten the propeller nut.
+Secure the propeller nut to the shaft with the cotter pin.